 - Application opens on June 1 (Junior to Senior Summer) and closes December 1 (Fall Senior Year).

 - All majors are eligible for scholarship however priority is given to students pursuing technical or foreign language degrees.
-More information can be found at this page.
+More information can be found at the AF ROTC website

 - Scholarship recipients are given one academic year to decide if the Air Force is something they want to do.
 At the end of that year, they are committed to serving 4 years active duty and 4 years reserves.